 What are Lock Out / Tag Out Devices?

-Tag out devices are prominent warning devices used to prevent employees from using equipment during servicing.
+Tag out devices are prominent warning devices used to prevent employees from using the equipment during servicing.
 Lock out devices offer more protection by completely locking down equipment, holding it in a safe, off position.
 Lock out devices can only be removed with the appropriate key or unlocking mechanism.

-Typical Lock out / Tag Out Procedures
+Typical Lock Out / Tag Out Procedures

 Lock out / tag out falls under OSHA’s Control of Hazardous Energy standards, and apply in any situation where employees service or maintain equipment where unexpected startups or energization could result in injury.